 Some guests are surprised how pedestrian-friendly our village is.
 So park your car and stroll through the many downtown shops and restaurants or grab a take-out lunch and picnic in the park along Colonial Waterfront Park.
 Plan a cruise on Captain Mark’s Liber-Tea for a scenic narrated tour of Edenton Bay.
 Landlubbers may choose to tour the 1886 Roanoke River Lighthouse and view the bay from its elevated screw-pile base.

 Edenton has a lot to offer whether you’re roughing it on one of our paddle trail camping platforms or lodging in comfort.
-Regardless how you travel, we hope you enjoy our sweet little town — one described recently from a tour of Old Albemarle as a Colonial town floating on Edenton Bay.
+Regardless how you travel, we hope you enjoy our sweet little town, which a recent visitor described as a Colonial town floating on Edenton Bay.